 FASB Interpretation No. 30 ("FIN 30"), Accounting for Involuntary Conversion of Nonmonetary Assets to Monetary Assets, an Interpretation of APB No. 29 ("APB29"), provides guidance on the accounting for involuntary conversions of nonmonetary assets (such as property) to monetary assets (such as insurance proceeds).
-Although the damage to Chalmette did not directly result in the conversion of a nonmonetary asset to a monetary asset, we do not believe that the receipt of a nonmonetary asset is in substance different than the receipt of a monetary asset in the conversion.
+Although the damage to Chalmette did not directly result in the conversion of a nonmonetary asset to a monetary asset, we do not believe that the receipt of a nonmonetary asset is in substance different than the receipt of a monetary asset in the context of an involuntary conversion.
 The guidance in FIN 30 would result in recognition of the assets received upon the involuntary conversion at their fair values with gain or loss recognized for the difference between the fair value of the assets received and the carrying value of the assets converted.
-Because it is not clear that the loss of Chalmette and related recovery from UHS represented a monetary conversion as described by FIN 30, we also considered the guidance in SFAS No. 153 ("SFAS No. 153"), Exchanges of Nonmonetary Assets, as Amendment of APB 29, which is effective for nonmonetary asset exchanges occurring in the fiscal year beginning after June 15, 2005.
+We also considered the guidance in SFAS No. 153 ("SFAS No. 153"), Exchanges of Nonmonetary Assets, as Amendment of APB 29, which is effective for nonmonetary asset exchanges occurring in the fiscal year beginning after June 15, 2005.
 SFAS No. 153 is based upon the principle that exchanges of nonmonetary assets should be measured based on the fair value of the assets exchanged, unless the exchange lacks "commercial substance", as defined in paragraph 21 of APB 29, as amended by SFAS 153.
 After evaluating the provisions of SFAS No. 153, we concluded that the exchange of these assets had "commercial substance" since, as indicated above, the base or minimum rent component of the total rental earned on the substituted assets has increased (by \$562,000) over the base rental amount earned pursuant to the terms of the Chalmette lease.
 As a result, the risk component of the future lease stream has been significantly and favorably impacted.
 In addition, the future bonus rental earned on the substituted assets at Wellington, Bridgeway and Inland Valley will be impacted (either favorably or unfavorably) by the distinct operating characteristics of those facilities such as the nature of the healthcare care services provided, the geographic markets serviced and patient and payor mix, among other things.
 As a result of the facts and conclusions detailed above, and pursuant to the contingent gain guidance in SFAS No, 5, Accounting for Contingencies, we recorded the \$14.0 million gain during 2006 which reflects the fair value of the assets transferred from UHS to us as of December 31, 2006, net of the \$6.3 million recoverable from UHS recorded during 2005 and the \$2.0 million of Chalmette land relinquished.
+During 2007, we recorded an additional gain of \$1.7 million related to this transaction.